 Ontario’s Fair Hydro Plan

-Starting this summer, the Fair Hydro Plan will result in 25 per cent lower electricity bills* for Ontario’s residential customers and as many as half a million small businesses and farms, as compared to what they would have paid without the implementation of the Fair Hydro Plan.
+The provincial government’s introduction of the Fair Hydro Plan in 2017 resulted in 25 per cent lower electricity bills* for Ontario’s residential customers and as many as half a million small businesses and farms, as compared to what they would have paid without the implementation of the Fair Hydro Plan.

 Alectra Utilities customers and Ontario’s Fair Hydro Plan